Coping With Stress: Election Edition

-When the 2016 election took place, 52 percent of American adults reported that it was a very or somewhat significant source of stress, according to an online survey conducted by the American Psychological Association.
+The 2020 election has caused 68 percent of American adults to report that it was a significant source of stress in their lives, according to a survey conducted by the American Psychological Association.

 Interestingly, the stress surrounding the presidential race wasn't a partisan issue.
-According to APA researchers, the increase in anxiety spanned across all party lines, with 55 percent of registered Democrats and 59 percent of registered Republicans claiming that the election was a source of stress.
+According to APA researchers, the increase in anxiety spanned across all party lines, with 76 percent of registered Democrats and 67 percent of registered Republicans saying that the election was a source of stress.

-If the craziness of election season is affecting your anxiety, here are some healthy suggestions for how to reduce your stress levels.
+If election season has affected your anxiety, here are some healthy suggestions for how to reduce your stress levels.

 Drop that remote, stop reading your Aunt Sue’s overly opinionated Facebook post and step away from your phone.
 Unplugging is super important.
 Go take a walk or put on some music to relax.
 Clear your mind and focus on something else.